isomerpages/nparks-naturekakis/_seed-fund/About.md

 <ul style="“list-style-type:circle”">
 	<li>Printing and fabrication of wearable identity items* of Nature Kakis Chapters<br></li>
-<i>*Note: Requirement for identity items to mention Nature Kakis and/or Chapter logo and/or Chapter name</i>
+<i>*Note: Requirement for identity items to mention Nature Kakis and/or Chapter logo and/or Chapter name</i><br>

-•	Production and printing cost of publicity collaterals* for Chapters’ recruitment of Nature Kakis and its activities, e.g., exhibition panels and pull-up banners
+	<li>Production and printing cost of publicity collaterals* for Chapters’ recruitment of Nature Kakis and its activities, e.g., exhibition panels and pull-up banners
 *Note: Requirement for contents of collaterals to be Nature Kakis related

 2. To aid the training* of the Nature Kakis to self-organize activities, the Seed Fund can cover the: